ucphhpc/docker-migrid/README.rst

 docker-migrid
 =============

-A Dockerized version of the middelware `Migrid <https://sourceforge.net/projects/mig-idl/>`_ system.
+A containerized version of the middelware `Migrid <https://sourceforge.net/projects/mig-idl/>`_ system.

 ------------
 Introduction